 - If you share accommodations with roommates, each of you can apply for the OTB.
 Calculate your portion of the rent only when filling out the application.

-Residents of Manitoba who pay rent may be able to receive a credit of up to 20% of rent payments (or $700 whichever is less).
+Residents of Manitoba who pay rent may be able to receive a credit of up to $525 per year.
 For more information on Manitoba’s Education Property Tax Credit, see the following links:

 This credit is calculated as part of the provincial section of the tax return and has special rules of its own:

-- Similar to the OTB, only one spouse claims the credit.
+- Similar to the OTB, only one person per household can claim the renter’s tax credit.

 - Unlike the OTB, if you share accommodations with roommates, only one of you can claim an education property tax credit for that residence for the time you were sharing.